BerlinSky/DotNet-WebBasic/README.md

 ## Add a Delete Handler

 1. Create Delete.cs in Applicaiton/Activities folder

     1.1.
 Use "chandler to invoke VS Code snippet
     1.2.
 Add Handler logic

 2. Add [HttpDelete] method in API/ActivitiesController
 3. Test it with Postman

+## React App Folder Structure

+### There are two recommended methods by [https://reactjs.org/docs/faq-structure.html]

+1. By feature
+2. By file types

+### Add two folders to client-app/src

+1. app/
+2. features

+## Get a list of activities from the API

+1. Update the endpoint in client-app/.../App.tsx
+2. Update state to activities

+## Add an Activity interface

+1. Add a new "models" folder in src/app folder
+2. Add "activity.ts" in the models folder
+3. Add IState in activity.ts